Dr Dennis Prangle

 Lecturer in Statistics

 - Personal Website: https://dennisprangle.github.io/

-I'm a statistics lecturer with main interests in computational and Bayesian statistics.
+I'm a statistics lecturer with research interests in computational Bayesian statistics and machine learning.

 My office is 2.13 in the Herschel building.